Does life seem dull?

 Like, you’ve already “heard it, seen it, and know it”?

-It’s not like when we were children, full of energy and excitement, and the world was our playground.
+It’s not like when you were a kid, full of energy and excitement, and the world was your playground.

-But, what if we could turn that around?
+But, what if you could turn that around?

-What if we could return to that child-like state? 🥳
+What if you could return to that child-like state? 🥳

-There’s a concept in Zen Buddhism used to describe this mindset where everything is new and interesting.
+There’s a concept in Zen used to describe this mindset where everything is new and interesting.